What's Sustainable Sewing?

 When it comes to fashion and sewing, among other things, sustainability means quality and durability as well as the incorporation of more timeless designs that can be worn for years rather than replaced or thrown away as soon as the style or fad changes.
-A garment represents sustainable sewing when it is well-constructed (ie. made-to-last) out of eco-friendly natural fibre fabrics that will last longer than your standard disposable/cheap fashion.
+A garment represents sustainable sewing when it is well-constructed (ie. made-to-last) out of eco-friendly natural fiber fabrics that will last longer than your standard disposable/cheap fashion.

-Fashion industry is the second largest pollutant worldwide!
+The fashion industry is the second largest pollutant worldwide!

 I was shocked to learn that according to Ecowatch, the fashion industry is the second largest polluter worldwide, after the oil industry!
 That's really hard to imagine but appears to be true.
-We wrote about some of these concerns, in our recent article Why Millennials Should Learn To Sew where we wrote about how 3.8 billion pounds of textile waste are being dumped into the country’s landfills every year.
+We wrote about some of these concerns, in our recent article Why Millennials Should Learn To Sew where we wrote about how 3.8 billion pounds of textile waste is being dumped into the country’s landfills every year.

 Additionally, a whopping 25% of the world’s pesticides are used in non-organic cotton cultivation.
-But the real effects come after you’ve bought and finished using the garment, when it gets thrown away: that’s when two thirds of the damage gets done.
+But the real effects come after you’ve bought and finished using the garment when it gets thrown away: that’s when two-thirds of the damage gets done.

-Just think of all the elements involved in the lifespan of a shop-bought garment: raw materials, textile manufacture, garment construction, shipping and retail, wearing and then disposal…now multiply this by three or four times because the item or the style was not designed to last and get replaced frequently.
+Just think of all the elements involved in the lifespan of a shop-bought garment: raw materials, textile manufacture, garment construction, shipping, and retail, wearing and then disposal…now multiply this by three or four times because the item or the style was not designed to last and get replaced frequently.

-Not only the pesticides, the terrible heavy metal poisoning from toxic dyes and the non-degradable, discarded items polluting ground and water but just consider the massive amount of natural resources and fuels which are used in the manufacturing, shipping and marketing of these short-lived items.
+Not only the pesticides, the terrible heavy metal poisoning from toxic dyes and the non-degradable, discarded items polluting ground and water but just consider the massive amount of natural resources and fuels which are used in the manufacturing, shipping, and marketing of these short-lived items.
 More than 2000 gallons of water goes into manufacturing just one cotton t-shirt while in some countries women walk 20 miles to fetch just a couple of gallons from a drying well.

 Shipping is one of the key culprits

-Considering the fact that most raw materials are shipped around the world from countries like India, China and the US, to developing countries like Bangladesh or Pakistan where the clothing gets manufactured because the labor is cheap.
+Considering the fact that most raw materials are shipped around the world from countries like India, China, and the US, to developing countries like Bangladesh or Pakistan where the clothing gets manufactured because the labor is cheap.
 The finished garments are then shipped back to Europe and the US or wherever the clothing is to be sold.
 The fuel costs and the carbon footprint must be immense.
 One cargo ship expels the same amount of noxious gas in 1 year as 50 million cars.
 You need only imagine the kind of damage being done in the long term!

 Surely it makes sense to sew items yourself, adding time, effort, quality and sentimental value to items you’d sooner pass down as heirlooms than discard.
 Fill your wardrobe with a combination of sturdy basics and custom made favorites of which you’ll simply never tire and rest assured that you will minimize the impact you are having on our precious environment and resources.